-Table 3 details each level and the number of pages per block.
+Table 3 shows the breakdown of each level and details the number of pages per block.
 The program operations to the memory array can be done at the full page level or at the byte level (a variable number of bytes).
-Erase operations can be performed at the chip, block, or page level.
+Erase operations can be performed at the chip or block level.